denodintsov/cypress-test-task/README.md

 	•	Please write a test to test the happy path.

+  	•	Please do not spend more than an hour on this task.

 	•	Please see the video of the feature here: https://www.loom.com/share/b77861c485f649f7bf94662f8a4a1469

 	•	The happy path is: